-Phase 2 of consultation for Tunkwallin Recreation Precinct has now closed.
-Thank you for sharing your ideas by leaving a comment on the interactive map.
-Council will now work with Mara consulting to finalise the concept plans which will be presented back for the community to view.
-It is anticipated that improvements to the site will encourage social connections and provide further opportunities for the community to enjoy the outdoors.
+The final design plans for Tunkuwallin Recreation Precinct Plan are now available for the community to view.
+The planned future improvements to the site will encourage social connections and provide further opportunities for the community to enjoy the outdoors.

 Phase 1 of consultation is open.
 The community is invited to share their thoughts and ideas via a survey.

 The results of Phase 1 are being considered in the development of the Precinct Plan.